-The bottom line: use a combination of the techniques
+The bottom line: use a combination of Ways To Cure Insomnia

 When you are in the grip of sleeplessness, it can feel never-ending, so it is very helpful to know that there are many home treatments for insomnia.
 Each type of treatment will have its benefits which may or may not assist you.
 Trying out different techniques, or even a combination of them, and making them part of your sleep routine can help you fall asleep faster and more easily.